mitsuba-renderer/drjit/docs/what.rst

    ``drjit.cuda`` or ``drjit.cuda.ad`` (add ``.ad`` if derivative computation is needed).

-2. The `Metal <https://developer.apple.com/metal/>`__ backend targets Apple Silicon GPUs (M1 or newer) using the Metal Shading Language.
+2. The `Metal <https://developer.apple.com/metal/>`__ backend targets Apple Silicon GPUs (M1 or newer).
 You can explicitly request this backend by importing types from ``drjit.metal`` or ``drjit.metal.ad`` (add ``.ad`` if derivative computation is needed).
 This backend only requires a recent version of macOS.